iranzo/iranzo.github.io/content/presentations/2021-01-14-be-lazy-automate-gha-for-static-blogging/2021-01-14-be-lazy-automate-gha-for-static-blogging.en.md

   - For all repos
   - For free
   - Easy to define new actions
-  - 'clonable' with just a yaml in the
+  - 'cloning' with just a yaml in the repo

 ---